bobvantiel/bobvantiel.github.io/menu/publications.md

 **to appear**

-* **Bob van Tiel**, Michael Franke, and Uli Sauerland.
-Meaning and use in the expression of estimative probability.
-Open Mind.

 * **Bob van Tiel** and Bart Geurts. <a href="https://bobvantiel.github.io/docs/Conventions.pdf" target="_blank">Conventions, coordination, and arbitrariness</a>.
 In Bart Geurts and Richard Moore (Eds.), Evolutionary pragmatics.
 Oxford University Press.

 **2022**

+* **Bob van Tiel**, Michael Franke, and Uli Sauerland. <a href="https://direct.mit.edu/opmi/article/doi/10.1162/opmi_a_00066/113616/Meaning-and-Use-in-the-Expression-of-Estimative" target="_blank">Meaning and use in the expression of estimative probability</a>.
+Open Mind.

 * Ahmed Khorsheed, Jessica Price, and **Bob van Tiel**. <a href="https://www.frontiersin.org/articles/10.3389/fcomm.2022.990044/full" target="_blank">Sources of cognitive cost in scalar implicature processing: A review</a>.
 Frontiers in Communication.